michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 11. This is the stone which you builders rejected, and he is become the head of the corner.

-12. And in no other oneIn no other man. is redemption: for there is no other name under heaven given to mankind, by which we must be saved.
+12. And in no other one

-13. And when they heard the words of Shemun and of Juhanon, which they had confidently spoken, they perceived that they knew not literature and were common-men,Hediutee. and wondered at them; and they recognised them, that with Jeshu they had been conversant.
+13. And when they heard the words of Shemun and of Juhanon, which they had confidently spoken, they perceived that they knew not literature and were common-men,

 14. And they saw that the lame man who had been healed was standing with them, and they could not say any thing against them.